tl-its-umich-edu/canvas-course-manager-next/README.md

 13. Click the "ON" part of the switch in the "State" column of your LTI key, so that it has a green background.

-14. Go to Canvas "Developer Keys" management page under your account Admin page.
+14. Go to Canvas "Developer Keys" management available from the "Admin" page for your account.
 Click the button for "+ Developer Key", then "+ API Key".

 15. Add a tool name in the "Name" field, and under "Redirect URI(s)" add `https:{ngrok_url}/canvas/redirectFromOAuth` where `{ngrok_url}` is the `ngrok` hostname copied earlier (in step 2).